Analytic test configurations and geodesic rays: Introduction

 where ${\mathbf 1}_S$ denotes the characteristic function of a set $S$.
 We say that a positive metric $\phi_{\lambda}$ bounded by $\phi$ and having property (\ref{maxcd}) is \emph{maximal} with respect to $\phi$ (see Definition \ref{defmax2}), and a test curve $\phi_{\lambda}$ where $\phi_{\lambda}$ is maximal with respect to $\phi$ for all $\lambda$ is referred to as a \emph{maximal test curve}.
-We show that the Aubin-Mabuchi energy of the Legendre transform of a maximal test curve is linear in $t$, which is well known to be equivalent to \eqref{geodesicMA} once it is established the curve is a subgeodesic.\\
+We shall show that the Legendre transform $\widehat{\phi}_t$ of a maximal test curve $\phi_{\lambda}$ is a subgeodesic, and also that Aubin-Mabuchi energy is linear in $t$, which together imply that it is a weak geodesic (in the smooth case this is well known and goes back to Mabuchi \cite{Mabuchi2} and more generally can be deduced from a Theorem of Berman-Boucksom-Guedj-Zeriahi, see Lemma \ref{lemmageo2}).

-A now standard conjecture, originally due to Yau, states that for a smooth projective manifold it should be possible to detect the existence of a constant scalar curvature K\"ahler metric algebraically.
+The well known Yau-Tian-Donaldson conjecture states that for a smooth projective manifold it should be possible to detect the existence of a constant scalar curvature K\"ahler metric algebraically.
 Through ideas developed by many authors (e.g.\ Chen, Donaldson, Mabuchi, Tian) a general picture has emerged in which such metrics appear as critical points of certain energy functionals that are convex along smooth geodesics.
-The input from algebraic geometry arises through Donaldson's notion of a test configuration which, roughly speaking, is a one-parameter algebraic degeneration of our original projective manifold.
+The input from algebraic geometry arises through notion of an (algebraic) test configuration, originally due to Tian \cite{Tian97} and then extended by Donaldson \cite{Donaldson2}, which, roughly speaking, is a one-parameter algebraic degeneration of the original projective manifold $X$.

-In a series of papers Phong-Sturm show how one can naturally associate a weak geodesic ray to a test configuration \cite{Sturm4, Sturm, Sturm2}.
-(See also \cite{Arezzo} by Arezzo-Tian, \cite{Chen00,Chen08} by Chen, \cite{Tang} by Chen-Tang and \cite{Sun} by Chen-Sun for other constructions of geodesic rays related to test configurations.)
-We show how the geodesic constructed above can be viewed as a generalization of the geodesic of Phong-Sturm.
+In a series of papers, Phong-Sturm show how one can naturally associate a weak geodesic ray to a test configuration \cite{Sturm4, Sturm, Sturm2} (see also \cite{Arezzo, Chen00, Chen08, Sun, Zelditch, Tian} for other constructions of geodesic rays related to test configurations).
+We show how the geodesic of Phong-Sturm can be viewed as a particular case of the Legendre transform construction.
+For example, applying the Legendre transform construction to the example of the test curve \eqref{eq:exampletestcurve} given above recovers the geodesic of Phong-Sturm that is associated to the test configuration given by the degeneration to the normal cone of the divisor $Y$.